KunkelAlexander/glide-and-seek/README.md

 - Built two small levels using the TileMap editor.
 - Implemented grid-locked movement + ice sliding (no physics bodies).
 - Added ladders as exits to swap levels and respawn at entrances.
-- Added a camera that follows the player.
+- Added a camera that follows the player and zooms in on high-resolution screens
 - Hooked up background music.
 - Levels are authored in Godot's TileMap editor - every level corresponds to a separate scene.
 - Logic is kept on a plain-color TileMap layer (walls / ice / exits), with visuals layered on top.